Jaye Gardiner loves comic books, and she loves science. So sensing an opportunity, she decided to combine the two.

 In 2018, seven more scientists at UW–Madison joined the JKX Comics crew, bringing fields such as psychology, astronomy and microbiology to the table.
 Local artists were drafted to help illustrate the scientists’ research.

-Their latest, Gilbert’s Glitch Switch, released March 2, sees a biochemist get sucked into a video game where he has to test amino acid combinations to get proteins to communicate effectively.
+Their latest, Gilbert’s Switch Glitch, released in two parts on February 29 and March 2, sees a biochemist get sucked into a video game where he has to test amino acid combinations to get proteins to communicate effectively.
 The panels are drawn in the style of the classic video game Super Mario Bros., and the storyline explains fundamental concepts in biochemistry, says its author, Montgomery, now a chemical biologist at the University of California, San Francisco.

 By understanding how proteins communicate, “you can modify a protein to be able to communicate to its neighbor better,” she explains.
 “This can help us with [stopping] diseases related to proteins communicating in the wrong way,” such as Alzheimer’s and Charcot-Marie-Tooth disease, which causes nerve damage in the arms and legs.